MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/api-incident.md

 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)

 > [!NOTE]
 > **Try our new APIs using MS Graph security API**.
 Find out more at: [Use the Microsoft Graph security API - Microsoft Graph | Microsoft Learn](/graph/api/resources/security-api-overview).
-For information about the new Incidents API using MS Graph security API, see [Incident](/graph/api/resources/security-incident).
-Information about the new [Create comment for incident](/graph/api/resources/security-incident-post-comments) MS Graph security API is also available in this collection.

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.